Peeling Context from Cause for Molecular Property Prediction: Introduction

 Our design is grounded in a \emph{batch-wise invariance} principle.
 As batch composition changes during training, only sample intrinsic signal should keep a stable alignment with the label.
-We implement this with a depth dependent correlation target and a monotonicity regularizer.
-The causal readout increases its within batch Pearson correlation with the label from shallow to deep layers.
-A stop gradient residual objective trains the trivial branch on the remaining error.
+We implement this with a depth-dependent correlation target and a monotonicity regularizer.
+The causal readout increases its within-batch Pearson correlation with the label from shallow to deep layers.
+A residual objective trains the context branch on the remaining error.
 This enforces a clean division of labor and prevents shortcut leakage into the causal path.
 Building on this premise, we formulate a \emph{regression-ready} objective that aligns the scalar causal readout with continuous labels and enforces non-decreasing correlation across depth.
-These design choices enable CLaP to \emph{peel} context from cause without synthetic environments and to provide robust, interpretable predictions.
+These designs enable CLaP to \emph{peel} context from cause without synthetic environments and to provide robust, interpretable predictions.

-From a molecular-property standpoint, different representations usually capture complementary facets of the same molecule.
-We therefore fuse same-depth causal evidence from three views—2D topology (SMILES graphs), peptide notation (HELM \citep{Zhang2012HELM}), and 3D geometry.
-A learned gating module assigns sample-specific weights, up-weighting the modality that carries batch-invariant signal at each layer.
-Gating weights yield atom-level causal saliency maps, and layerwise fusion peels away context to reveal the label-driving substructures (see Fig.~\ref{fig:onion}).
+From a molecular-property standpoint, different representations usually capture complementary facets of the same molecule~\citep{xu2024graph, zhang2024mvmrl, luo2025molcl_sp}.
+We therefore fuse causal evidence from three views—2D topology, peptide notation~\citep{Zhang2012HELM}, and 3D geometry~\citep{schutt2017schnet}.
+A gating module assigns sample-specific weights, up-weighting the modality that carries batch-invariant signal at each layer.
+Gating weights yield atom-level causal saliency maps, and layerwise fusion peels away context to reveal label-driving substructures (see Fig.~\ref{fig:onion}).

-Experiments on small-molecule benchmarks (ESOL, FreeSolv, Lipo) and cyclic peptides (CycPeptMPDB) show CLaP achieves consistent gains in MAE, MSE, and $R^2$ over architecture-centric baselines (MAT, FP\text{-}GNN) and causality-oriented baselines (DIR, CAL) \citep{MAT,Cai2022FPGNN,DIR,CAL}.
-The atom-level saliency maps align with chemical intuition and, in case studies, pinpoint causal patterns and suggest targeted molecular edits.